pytroll/pytroll-collectors/doc/source/index.rst

 A use case may be a reception system in which a single overpass results in multiple files, that should be grouped together for further processing.

+Configuration for gatherer is in ini files.
+It needs exactly one ``[default]`` section with exactly one entry ``[regions]``, which contains one or more areas for which granules are gathered.
+Then it needs one or more additional sections corresponding to what should be gathered.
+Each of those additional sections have the following mandatory fields:

+pattern
+    Defines the file pattern.
+This is needed to create the full list of expected files to know what to wait for.

+topics
+    Defines what posttroll topics to listen to for messages related to files having arrived.

+publish_topic
+    Defines what posttroll topic shall be used to publish the news of all the files that have been gathered.

+timeliness
+    Defines how long to wait before not expecting any more files?

+And the following optional fields:

+sensor
+    Defines the sensor.
+This is used for ...

+platform_name
+    Defines the platform name.
+This is used for ...

+format
+    Defines the file format.
+This is used for ...

+variant
+    Defines variant through which data come in.
+Used how?

+level
+    Data level.
+Used how?

+duration
+    Different from timeliness?

+orbit_type
+    What type of orbit?
+Used how?

 scisys_receiver
 ^^^^^^^^^^^^^^^